-However, even Sweeney Todd would be allowed to take his straight razor on board an aircraft if it was packed in his suitcase and checked in as hold baggage.
+However, even Sweeney Todd would be allowed to bring a razor like this on board an aircraft if it was packed in his suitcase and traveled as checked luggage.

 Can you bring a Gillette razor on an airplane?

-Provided the Gillette razor is of the cartridge type then you can take it on a plane either in your carry on bag or in your checked baggage.
+Provided the Gillette razor is of the cartridge type then you can take it on a plane in your carry on and checked baggage.

-If it is an older Gillette razor that takes safely blades (ie blades not held in a cartridge) then you can only carry these in your checked baggage to go in the aircraft’s hold.
+If it is an older Gillette razor that takes a safety blade (ie blades not held in a cartridge) then you can only carry these in your checked baggage to go in the aircraft’s hold.

-Can you bring spare razor blades on a plane?
+Can you bring spare safety razor blades on a plane?